RaviShivam/Terrain-Relative-Navigation/README.md

 `_python Main.py_`

-For running the code simply one image:
+For executing the code on one image of choice (e.g. Scene1) issue the following command:

 `python Main.py Scene1`

-The command about will only perform the TRN on Scene

-To execute the program on multiple images issue the following command:
+To execute the program on multiple images (e.g. Scene1 and Scene 3) issue the following command:

 `python Main.py Scene1 Scene3`